-Producer Colin Ingram (Ghost – The Musical) and the creators of the film Back to the Future, Robert Zemeckis and Bob Gale, are delighted to announce that Back to the Future The Musical will open at the Manchester Opera House on 20th February 2020 for a limited 12-week season before to transferring to the West End.
-The Box Office will open at 10:00am on Friday 24th May 2019.
+Producer Colin Ingram (Ghost – The Musical) and the creators of the film Back to the Future, Robert Zemeckis and Bob Gale, are delighted to announce that Back to the Future The Musical will open at the Manchester Opera House on 20th February 2020 for a limited 12-week season before transferring to the West End.
 (Links with * are affiliates.)

 Based on the Universal Pictures/Amblin Entertainment film, the new musical will have a book by Bob Gale and new music and lyrics by Emmy and Grammy Award-winning Alan Silvestri and six-time Grammy Award-winning Glen Ballard, with additional songs from the film including The Power of Love and Johnny B. Goode.